thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/alarm-rule/alarm_rule_schedule_format.md

-#### Active all time schedule format
+#### Active-all-the-time schedule format

-An attribute with a dynamic value for an active all-time schedule format must contain an empty JSON object or JSON in the following format:
+For a schedule that is always active, the argument can be an empty JSON object or a JSON object in the following format:

 ```javascript
 {